Email bounces are inevitable when cold emailing. But, first.

-If Klenty detects a bounce message for a prospect you have emailed, the prospect is marked as bounced and stopped from any cadence they are part of.
-This prevents multiple bounces for the same prospect, which can cause deliverability issues.
+If Klenty detects a bounce message for a prospect you have emailed, the Prospect is marked as bounced and stopped from receiving any more emails.
+This mechanism prevents multiple bounces for the same Prospect, which can cause deliverability issues.

 Yes, you can email a bounced prospect again.
-Although, we recommend that you read the bounce message to understand the reason for failure to prevent the email from bouncing again.
+We recommend that you read the bounce message to understand why the failure happened to prevent the email from bouncing again.

 Editing the email address for a bounced prospect -

-If the cadence was stopped for the prospect when the email bounced, you can simply add them to the cadence again which will start them from the first step of the cadence.
+If the Cadence was stopped for the Prospect when the email bounced, you could add them to the Cadence again, which will start them from the first step of the Cadence.